vtsatskin/SmartData/contents/index.md

 probably more useful, especially for people who have never had to deal with computer metrics before.

+The following metrics could be based on the user's historical average size of content for that type:

+* Pages loaded
+* Tweets
+* Minutes of video
+  * Could be based off of current bitrate of active video as well.
+* Site specific pages (e.g. Wikipedia article, Facebook profile)
+* Minutes of songs
+* Number of songs

 ## Related Resources

 **Box access is required*